 The Center for Disability Services (CDS) provides accommodations and support for the educational development of students with disabilities.
 Students with a documented disability and students seeking to establish the existence of a disability and to request accommodation are required to meet with the CDS Director for recommended accommodations.
 The CDS will work closely with eligible students and the Office of Professionalism, Evaluation & Learning to make arrangements for approved accommodations.

-University of Utah Center for Disability Services Olpin Student Union Building, Room 162 Phone (Voice/TDD): (801) 581-5020 Email: info@disability.utah.edu http://fbs.admin.utah.edu/income/
+University of Utah Center for Disability Services Olpin Student Union Building, Room 162 Phone (Voice/TDD): (801) 581-5020 http://fbs.admin.utah.edu/income/